pandas-dev/pandas/doc/source/io.rst

    - ``ptrepack --chunkshape=auto --propindexes --complevel=9 --complib=blosc in.h5 out.h5``

 Furthermore ``ptrepack in.h5 out.h5`` will *repack* the file to allow you to reuse previously deleted space.
-Aalternatively, one can simply remove the file and write again, or use the ``copy`` method.
+Alternatively, one can simply remove the file and write again, or use the ``copy`` method.

 .. _io.hdf5-notes: